HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 **COMMANDS**
 - !hh &lt;girl name / girl id&gt; = post a wiki link for a girl (HH++ required)
 - !poses &lt;girl name / girl id&gt; = post a wiki link and all poses of a girl in a spoiler block (HH++ required)
+- !script <optional text> = post the script links with an optional text (user friendly for non-script users)

 **DICE**
 - /dice = roll a dice (D6, 1-6)